Piercingxx/droidian-mod/README.md

 - Waydroid installation (apt or repo fallback), Proton VPN desktop, Tailscale (manual service install)
 - Enables UFW with SSH rules and performs system cleanups/updates
 - Applies Piercing‑Dots GNOME customizations and replaces `.bashrc` with the standard PiercingXX config
-    - All the .scripts are fully functional as well.
+    - All the keybind .scripts used in desktop/laptop configs are fully functional here as well.

 ---